 In essence, the argument works if you have the right set of alternatives.

-Non-infringing alternatives can help in cutting down the royalty damages if it can be proved that the same sales could have been made using an alternative technology available at lower cost.
+Non-infringing alternatives can help in cutting down the royalty damages if it can be proved that the same sales could have been made using an alternative technology available at a lower cost.
 At the same time, they can also help in increasing the value of a patent if the claim charts include information about the alternative technologies available in the market.

 We wonder why this argument is not used during patent sales/licensing.

 Authored By – Muzammil Hassan (Manager, Infringement Team), Anoop Chauhan (Sr. Manager, Infringement Team), and Lakshay Chawla (Research Analyst, Infringement Team)